fgokmenoglu/HARVEST/README.md

+# about-this-repo

-# This repository includes my work regarding data scraping from various sources such as documents and websites.
+This repository includes my work regarding data scraping from various sources such as documents and websites.